 A blend of extreme urban activities, the thrilling Jackalope is the largest action sports event in Canada held each August at the legendary Parc Olympique.
 Featuring BMX, base jumping, fixed gear riding and bouldering, Jackalope is also the only Canadian stop on the World Cup skateboard circuit.
-Beloved by adrenaline junkies young and old, Jackalope’s nail-biting action leaves everyone on the edge of their seats – and also offers a chance to get up close to Olympic hopefuls in skateboarding and bouldering, both added as official sports at the 2020 Olympics in Tokyo.
+Beloved by adrenaline junkies young and old, Jackalope’s nail-biting action leaves everyone on the edge of their seats.

 FIBA 3X3 World Tour

-The biggest battle for the title in the International Women’s Flat Track Derby Association (WFTDA) Championships is coming to Montréal November 7-10, 2019 at Complexe sportif Claude-Robillard.
-It may be winter, but on this roller derby track it’s sure to be fiery hot.
+The biggest battle for the title in the International Women’s Flat Track Derby Association (WFTDA) Championships was in Montréal in November of 2019 at Complexe sportif Claude-Robillard.
+And Montréal continues to have one of the top 10 ranked teams in the world.

 Dime Street Challenge

-With skateboarding taking on the status of official Olympic sport in 2020, the organizers of Dime Street Challenge wanted to bring it back to the streets with a series of challenges using the topography of Montréal's iconic Olympic Stadium.
+With skateboarding taking on the status of official Olympic sport, the organizers of Dime Street Challenge wanted to bring it back to the streets with a series of challenges using the topography of Montréal's iconic Olympic Stadium.
 Full of leaps over picnic tables, down railings and eye-popping staircase jumps, the Dime Street Challenge is a street skater's paradise.